 Culture on My Mind

-These Classic Track Quarantine Panels will be held once every two weeks (or every fortnight, if you will).
-If you want to play along at home, grab your internet-capable device of choice and navigate the webs to the YouTube channel and/or the group on Facebook.
+These Classic Track Quarantine Panels are typically held once every two weeks (or every fortnight, if you will).
+If you want to play along at home, grab your internet-capable device of choice and navigate the world wide webs to the track’s YouTube channel and/or the group on Facebook.
 If you join in live, you can also leave comments and participate in the discussion using StreamYard connected through Facebook, YouTube, and Twitch.

 If you want to connect with the track, Joe, and/or Gary on the socials, you can find them on Twitter (ClassicTrack, JoeCroweShow, and sneezythesquid) and Instagram (SciFiClassicTrack, JoeCroweShow, and Gary_Mitchel).
 And, of course, to celebrate more pop culture awesomeness, you can find Dragon Con all year round on the internet, Twitter, Instagram, and Facebook.

-The next panel will be on March 24th.
-The docket contains a famous bloodsucker and a bonus panel that shall remain nameless for now, and there are always more on the way.
-You can find all of this and more every other Thursday as the American Sci-Fi Classics Track explores the vast reaches of classic American science fiction.
+You can find those discussions and more every other Thursday as the American Sci-Fi Classics Track explores the vast reaches of classic American science fiction.

 The episode art each week is generously provided by the talented Sue Kisenwether.
 You can find her (among other places) on Women at Warp: A Star Trek Podcast.